StephWilleniams/MicromanipulatorControl/README.txt

 	move to position -Z + dz
 > Get image contrast(/quality metric), choose height with best metric.

+Comment: when Matlab executes a python script, as yet, I am unsure how to include a preexisting python script containing functions.
+Thus, the functions need to be redefined in each script in which they are executed (which is why mover and zeroer have replicated functions).

 Comment: there is a routine in the micropipette which can be used the set the speed at which the movements occur.
 If there is a `jerkiness' to the motion it could be that using this feature will fix this?